IBM-Bluemix-Docs/ComposeForPostgreSQL/dashboard-overview.md

 ### HTTPS

-A URI-formatted connection string that can be used by some client libraries and contains all the information needed for other libraries to connect.
+A URI-formatted connection string that can be used by some client libraries and contains all the information that is needed for other libraries to connect.
 You can find out how to use the Connection String to connect in [Connecting an external application](./connecting-external.html).

 ### Command Line

-The **Command Line** is a preformatted command which will invoke `psql` with the correct parameters.
+The **Command Line** is a preformatted command that invokes `psql` with the correct parameters.
 To use it, you'll need to have the PostgreSQL client tools installed on the local system.
 You can find out more about how to do this in [Connecting an external application](./connecting-external.html).

 ### SSL Certificate